MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/data-activator-troubleshooting.md

 ### RecipientThrottled

 This error code means that [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] couldn't alert the recipient of your trigger because the recipient receives too many messages from [!INCLUDE [fabric-activator](../includes/fabric-activator.md)].
-The article [Fabric [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] limitations](data-activator-limitations.md) lists the maximum number of messages that you can send from a trigger.
+The article [[!INCLUDE [fabric-activator](../includes/fabric-activator.md)] limitations](data-activator-limitations.md) lists the maximum number of messages that you can send from a trigger.
 To resolve this problem, change the definition of your trigger so that it activates less often.

 ### BotBlockedByUser